St. Bartholomew's Day massacre in the provinces: Toulouse

 Toulouse like much of the south received the news fairly late.
 Upon doing so the provincial Parlement and city magistrates tried to keep order, fearful of the consequences of any unrest.
 The Huguenots were arrested for their own protection as they had been in many towns.
 On 3 October having heard from some recently arrived envoys that the massacre of the Huguenots was the king's will, an angry mob broke into the prisons and massacred those inside, including 3 Protestant judges of the Parlement.
 In total around 200-300 were killed in these attacks.
 The Parlement meanwhile, following the lead of these envoys, sent orders to massacre out into the surrounding regions under the Parlement's authority, including the town of Gaillac.

 Gaillac

 Gaillac represents largely a subsidiary massacre of that perpetrated in Toulouse, having been instigated by the Parlement of Toulouse itself.

 Minor massacres

 There would also be violent disturbances in several other smaller urban centres, including Albi, Garches, Rabastens, Romans, Valence, Drôme and Orange.

 Avoided massacres

 Nantes

-Nantes would receive a letter for its mayor from the hardline governor Louis, Duke of Montpensier heavily implying that it was the king's wish that a massacre occur in Nantes without explicitly saying so.
+Nantes would receive a letter for its mayor from the hardline governor the duke of Montpensier heavily implying that it was the king's wish that a massacre occur in Nantes without explicitly saying so.
 The mayor decided however to just pocket the letter, keeping it secret until such time as he had the king's letter to hand, which urged the maintenance of peace in the provinces.
 When he had both he called an assemblee generale and read both letters to the assembled delegates, they voted to safeguard the town's Protestants, and there was no further incident in the town.